ard1102/pixelpilot-admin/README.md

 - Admin dashboard at `GET /admin` (token required) supports approving, pending, trash, and price editing.
 - Images are tracked in `site.db` (SQLite).

+## Purpose
+- Prototype to support Indian women saree entrepreneurs, starting with my aunt’s business.
+- Share URLs instead of forwarding many images; clients view, pick, and contact on WhatsApp.
+- Reduce friction and time spent by dealers managing vendor-to-client image flows.

+## Roadmap
+- Event-driven tracking of most viewed/liked designs to boost reach and sales.
+- WhatsApp AI agent to answer queries and assist clients and dealers.
+- Better analytics dashboards and filters for categories and price ranges.

 ## Prerequisites
 - Python 3.11+
 - Docker (optional, for containerized run)